ciscoheat/superforms-web/src/routes/get-started/+page.md

 ### Important note about return values

-At the end of the load function, we return `{ form }`.
-Unless you redirect or throw an error, you should **always** return the validation object to the client in this manner, either directly or through a helper function.
-The name of the variable doesn't matter; you can call it `{ loginForm }` or anything else, but it needs to be returned in all code paths, both in load functions and form actions, encapsulated in an object.
+At the end of the load function, we return `{ form }`. **Unless you throw a redirect or an error**, you should **always** return the validation object to the client in this manner, either directly or through a helper function.
+The name of the variable doesn't matter; you can call it `{ loginForm }` or anything else, but it needs to be returned like this in all code paths that returns, both in load functions and form actions.

 ### Displaying the form